NewsLocal News

 BUTTE — A donation from a local artist is helping the folks at the Butte Native Wellness Center develop a youth program that brings Native American art and storytelling to kids in Butte.

-Before a classroom of about 60 students, Terryn Williamson of the Butte Native Wellness Center introduces herself in her native language before telling them in English that her Indian name is Red Crow Woman and she comes from the Blackfeet Nation and the Two Medicine River.
+Before a classroom of about 60 students, Terryn Williamson of the Butte Native Wellness Center introduces herself in her native language before telling them in English that her Indian name is Red Quill Woman and she comes from the Blackfeet Nation and the Two Medicine River.

 "The reason why I like to say that I come from the river is because I am very connected to the land, just like our tipis," says Williamson as she explains that tipis are made from buffalo hides.